When selecting a shade for your home, the orientation of the room is a big consideration.

 East Facing Rooms

-If your bedroom or kitchen faces east, make the most of the morning light with a strong or radiant colour.
-Neutrals with a cool, blue or green undertone will help to create balance and will appear more subdued and restful in the evening light.
+If you have a bedroom or perhaps a kitchen that faces east, make the most of the morning light with a strong or radiant colour.
+Consider inviting hues like ‘Sunlight’ or ‘Bombolone’ to create the perfect environment to wake up to.

 Paint Colour Inspiration For East Facing Rooms